-The Coso Geothermal Area lies at the southwestern corner of the actively deforming part of the Basin and Range and within the Eastern California Shear Zone.
-This region is unusual in apparently accommodating westward motion of the Sierra Nevada through a complex combination of surficial normal, thrust, and strike-slip faulting as well as vertical-axis rotation (e.g.,Jones, 1987; Hauksson and Unruh, 2007; Taylor et al., 2008; Pluhar et al., 2006).
-It also lies in the last part of the Basin and Range to experience significant volcanism (e.g., Armstrong and Ward, 1991; McQuarrie and Oskin, in press).
-The Coso Range contains one of the young magmatic centers along the western margin of the Basin and Range that originated about 4 Ma but entered a phase of bimodal volcanism about 1 Ma (Duffield et al., 1980).
-Among the more intriguing suggestions has been that the Coso Geothermal Area overlies an emerging core complex representing rising lower crustal rock with an associated magmatic system (Monastero et al., 2005).
+[2] The Coso geothermal area lies at the southwestern corner of the actively deforming part of the basin and range and within the Eastern California Shear Zone.
+This region is unusual in apparently accommodating westward motion of the Sierra Nevada through a complex combination of surficial normal, thrust, and strike-slip faulting as well as vertical axis rotation [e.g., Jones, 1987; Hauksson and Unruh, 2007; Taylor et al., 2008; Pluhar et al., 2006].
+It also lies in the last part of the basin and range to experience significant volcanism [e.g., Armstrong and Ward, 1991; McQuarrie and Oskin, 2010].
+The Coso Range contains one of the young magmatic centers along the western margin of the basin and range that originated about 4 Ma but entered a phase of bimodal volcanism about 1 Ma [Duffield et al., 1980].
+Among the more intriguing suggestions has been that the Coso geothermal area overlies an emerging core complex representing rising lower crustal rock with an associated magmatic system [Monastero et al., 2005].

-An exceptionally diverse collection of geophysical and geological analyses have been applied to the Coso Geothermal Area and surroundings, largely in an attempt to characterize the geothermal resource being exploited for the generation of electricity.
-Much of the work characterizes the uppermost few kilometers of the crust, including active source refraction and reflection profiling (Pullammanappalil et al., 2001; Unruh et al., 2008), local earthquake source characteristics (Feng and Lees, 1998; Hough et al., 1999; Bhattacharyya et al., 1999, 2002; Hauksson and Unruh, 2007), seismic velocity tomography from local earthquakes (Walck and Clayton, 1987; Walck, 1988; Wu and Lees, 1999; Lees and Wu, 2000; Hauksson and Unruh, 2007), magnetotellurics (Newman et al., 2008), seismic attenuation tomography (Young and Ward, 1980, Sanders et al., 1988; Wu and Lees, 1996, Hough et al., 1999), and surface heat flow (Combs, 1980).
+[3] An exceptionally diverse collection of geophysical and geological analyses have been applied to the Coso geothermal area and surroundings, largely in an attempt to characterize the geothermal resource being exploited for the generation of electricity.
+Much of the work characterizes the uppermost few kilometers of the crust, including active source refraction and reflection profiling [Pullammanappalil et al., 2001; Unruh et al., 2008], local earthquake source characteristics [Feng and Lees, 1998; Hough et al., 1999; Bhattacharyya et al., 1999; Bhattacharyya and Lees, 2002; Hauksson and Unruh, 2007], seismic velocity tomography from local earthquakes [Walck and Clayton, 1987; Walck, 1988; Wu and Lees, 1999; Lees and Wu, 2000; Hauksson and Unruh, 2007], magnetotellurics [Newman et al., 2008], seismic attenuation tomography [Young and Ward, 1980; Sanders et al., 1988; Wu and Lees, 1996, Hough et al., 1999], and surface heat flow [Combs, 1980].
 The overall picture of the region from these works is of a complex brittlely deforming crust above ~4 km depth in the vicinity of the geothermal area, with brittle failure extending to 8-12 km depth in the surrounding area.